-Some insurers provide specialist cover to keep your vehicle insured against Third Party Fire and Theft whilst it is SORN.
+Some insurers provide specialist cover to keep your vehicle insured against Third Party Fire and Theft while it is SORN.

-These are specialist policies that do not cover you against any incidents and accidents on the road, only covering you for theft or fire damage whilst the vehicle is off the road.
+These are specialist policies that do not cover you against any incidents and accidents on the road, only covering you for theft or fire damage while the vehicle is off the road.

 How do I get a SORN vehicle back on the road?

 There are three important steps to getting your SORN vehicle back on the road:

 As soon as you tax your vehicle, the SORN will automatically lapse.